toastedbreadandomelette/playground/DS/Documentation/graphs_3.md

 ### Proof for $|I|=2\cdot n-1$.
 For each edge $e$, we traverse from $u\rightarrow v$ and record $v$: and at some point for the same edge, we return back to $v\rightarrow u$ and record $u$. $\implies$ We use this edge $2$ times to record $2$ vertices.

-In tree of $n$ nodes, since number of edges in $n-1$, total node records would be
+In tree of $n$ nodes, since number of edges in $n-1$, total node records would be  $2\cdot (n-1)=2\cdot n-2$.

-$2\cdot (n-1)=2\cdot n-2$.
-Plus we also store the root node at the beginning before starting the traversal.
+In addition, we also store the root node at the beginning before starting the traversal.
 This makes the array size $2\cdot n-1$ size.
 (Relevance: evaluate space and time complexity)

 ### Solving $lca(u,v)$ where $u$ and $v$ are vertices and $u,v\in V$.
 For a given two vertex $u$ and $v$ for the query, we find the first occuring value in array $I_1$ (say $I_{1x}$ and $I_{1y}$).  we find the lowest value between index $x$ and $y$ such that: